 Education can be another powerful tool.
 Learning how stressful interactions impact mental health can help identify coping skills to utilize in those situations.

 Other coping mechanisms can include cognitive-behavioral therapy and dialectical behavioral therapy techniques.
-These will teach them to alter thinking and learn emotion management.
+These will teach them to alter their thinking and learn emotional management.

 Lastly, another coping mechanism is accepting the diagnosis and owning it.
 Being proud of who they are and their contributions to the world.
 The world needs their unique view.

 Reference: Kapp, S. K., Steward, R., Crane, L., Elliott, D., Elphick, C., Pellicano, E., & Russell, G. (2019).
 People should be allowed to do what they like: Autistic adults’ views and experiences of stimming.
 Autism: the international journal of research and practice, 23(7), 1782-1792.